7Cedars/separated-powers/gitbook/deploy-a-demo-organization.md

 1. Deploy
 2. Deploy any additional protocols that will be controlled by the organization.&#x20;
 3. Deploy multiple instances of `Law.sol`.
-4. Run the `SeparatedPowers::constitute` function to adopt laws deployed at step 2.&#x20;
+4. Run the `Powers::constitute` function to adopt laws deployed at step 2.&#x20;

 That's the short version.&#x20;